MobilityData/gbfs.org/docs/en/specification/data-quality.md

 ## How can I flag an error in a dataset?

-To flag an issue in a dataset, use the `feed_contact_email` found in the system_information.json file or in the table below.
+To flag an issue in a dataset, use the `feed_contact_email` found in the system_information.json file.
 When flagging an issue, make sure to include the field and files that are creating the issue, and how this issue is presented in your application.

-### Feed contact email tracker maintained by MobilityData:
-The Feed contact email tracker is a tool maintained by MobilityData to monitor the status of feed contact email addresses found in the system_information.json endpoint in GBFS feeds.
-The aim is to ensure that consumers and regulators can flag data quality issues to the correct email address.
-MobilityData will confirm activity of these email addresses on a quarterly basis.

-<iframe class="airtable-embed" src="https://airtable.com/embed/appHUE6vwjsrChp7i/shrpbG9d4vJZnsvXC?backgroundColor=blue&viewControls=on" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>
-<a class="button" href="https://airtable.com/appHUE6vwjsrChp7i/shrk257EznkmC0elp">Add a feed contact email</a>